Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 > **NOTE**: You can only settle `ReceivedMessage` objects having been returned from `ServiceBusReceiver.receive()` and `ServiceBusReceive.__iter__()` in `ReceiveSettleMode.PeekLock` mode
 > (this is the default).  `ReceiveSettleMode.ReceiveAndDelete` mode removes the message from the queue on receipt.  `PeekMessage` messages
-> returned from `peek()` cannot be settled, as the message lock is not taken like it is in the aformentioned receive methods.
+> returned from `peek()` cannot be settled, as the message lock is not taken like it is in the aforementioned receive methods.
 Sessionful messages have a similar limitation.

 If the message has a lock as mentioned above, settlement will fail if the message lock has expired.
 If processing would take longer than the lock duration, it must be maintained via `message.renew_lock()` before it expires.